Transferability of Graph Neural Networks using Graphon and Sampling Theories: Discussion

+We present novel results on WNN generalizability and GNN transferability.
+First, we design our network architectures by leveraging the sampling routine from Theorem~\ref{thm:TsamplingregwG}.
+For our WNNs, we establish sample complexities to accurately approximate graphon signals.
+Following this, we demonstrate GNN transferability across graphs from the same graphon family, including deterministic and random graphs.

+These results mark an initial step towards a unified theory of graphons and their application to GNNs.
+Future research aims to broaden the scope beyond graphons that satisfy Assumption~\ref{assump:regular}.
+For instance, popular graphs like stochastic block models \citep{airoldi2013stochastic, sischka2022stochastic} do not fit our assumption, but could be approached by partitioning their domains into compact blocks.
+Generalizing our findings to include arbitrary compact sets $\Omega$ in place of $[0,1]^2$ is another promising direction, as discussed in \citep{Janson}.
+This approach would enhance the applicability of our results across diverse graphon structures.

-Given that our work describes an explicit network architecture, we have therefore provided a simple GNN/WNN architecture that can be readily applied in experiments.
-As with all statements in mathematical analysis, our results are given in the worse case scenario and so it remains to benchmark our network's performance on real-world data.
-In particular, it would be interesting to compare the performance of our network architecture against some of the other architectures for both WNNs and GNNs that have been provided throughout the literature.
-Such experiments may provide key insights into better architectures and tighter bounds than those which are reported here.
+Given that our work specifies a concrete network architecture, we have outlined a straightforward GNN/WNN design for practical experimentation.
+Our results are presented in the worst-case scenario, so it is essential to benchmark our network's performance on real-world data.
+It would be valuable to compare our architecture with other WNN and GNN models from the literature.
+These experiments could offer insights into improving architectures and refining bounds beyond what is reported here.

-As a final aside, we note that graphons can only describe {\em dense} graphs.
-To fully generalize our results to accommodate a more diverse range of graph structures one should hope to be able to apply our results to {\em sparse} graphs as well.
-There is theory for capturing sparse graph structures using graphons \cite{klopp2017oracle,borgs2017sparse,lunde2023subsampling,fabian2023learning} which could form the basis for an extension of our work in this paper.
-We expect such an extension to be highly nontrivial and leave it for future work.
+Finally, it is worth noting that graphons inherently describe {\it dense} graphs.
+Effectively expanding our results to cover a wider range of graph structures would require leveraging extended graphon theories to capture sparse graph characteristics \citep{klopp2017oracle,borgs2017sparse,lunde2023subsampling,fabian2023learning}.
+This poses significant challenges and remains an area for future research.